 Nominees for Director.
 All of our nominees have extensive senior management and policy-making experience.
-Each of the nominees has served on our board of directors for at least seven years and is knowledgeable about our business.
+Each of the nominees has served on our board of directors for at least eight years and is knowledgeable about our business.
 Each of our independent directors is financially literate.
 The board of directors considered each nominee's specific business experiences described in the biographical information provided below in determining whether to nominate him for election as a director.

-Cecil H. Moore, Jr., age 71, has served on our board of directors since 2003.
+Cecil H. Moore, Jr., age 72, has served on our board of directors since 2003.
 Mr. Moore is currently a private investor and retired from KPMG LLP in 2000 after 37 years in which he served in various capacities with the public accounting firm.
 Among other positions, he served as managing partner of the firm's Dallas, Texas office from 1990 to 1999.
 Prior to 1990, Mr. Moore was partner-in-charge of the audit and accounting practice of the firm's Dallas, Texas office for 12 years.
+Since June 2011, he has served as a director and chairman of the audit committee of Digital Generation, Inc., a publicly held provider of digital technology services to media outlets.
 From 2003 until 2009, Mr. Moore served as a director and chairman of the audit committee of Perot Systems Corporation, a worldwide provider of information technology services and business solutions.
 Perot Systems became privately held upon its acquisition by Dell, Inc. in 2009.
-Since prior to 2006, he has served as a director and chairman of the audit committee of Kronos Worldwide.
+Since prior to 2007, he has served as a director and chairman of the audit committee of Kronos Worldwide.
 He is a member of our audit committee.

-Mr. Moore has over seven years of experience on our board of directors and audit committee.
-He also has senior executive, operating, corporate governance, finance, financial accounting and auditing experience from one of the largest independent international public accounting firms and from other publicly held entities for which he currently serves or formerly served.
+Mr. Moore has over eight years of experience on our board of directors and audit committee.
+He also has senior executive, operating, corporate governance, financial accounting and auditing experience from one of the largest independent international public accounting firms and from other publicly held entities for which he currently serves or formerly served.

-Glenn R. Simmons, age 83, has served on our board of directors since 1986.
-Since prior to 2006, Mr. Simmons has been vice chairman of the board of Contran and Valhi and chairman of the board of CompX and Keystone.
-He also has served on the board of directors of Kronos Worldwide and TIMET since prior to 2006.
+Glenn R. Simmons, age 84, has served on our board of directors since 1986.
+Since prior to 2007, Mr. Simmons has been vice chairman of the board of Contran and Valhi and chairman of the board of CompX and Keystone.
+He also has served on the board of directors of Kronos Worldwide and TIMET since prior to 2007.
 In 2004, Keystone filed a voluntary petition for reorganization under federal bankruptcy laws and emerged from the bankruptcy proceedings in 2005.
 Mr. Simmons has been an executive officer or director of various companies related to Contran and Valhi since 1969.
 He is a brother of Harold C. Simmons.